sarfraznawaz2005/actions/README.md

 # Laravel Actions

-Laravel package as an alternative to [single action controllers](https://laravel.com/docs/master/controllers#single-action-controllers) with support for web and api in single class.
-You can use *single* class to send appropriate web or api response *automatically*.
+Laravel package as an alternative to [single action controllers](https://laravel.com/docs/master/controllers#single-action-controllers) with support for web/html and api in single class.
+You can use *single* class called *Action* to send appropriate web or api response *automatically*.
 It also provides easy way to validate request data.

-Under the hood, they are normal Laravel controllers but with single public `__invoke` method.
+Under the hood, action classes are normal Laravel controllers but with single public `__invoke` method.
 This means you can do anything that you do with controllers normally like calling `$this->middleware('foo')` or anything else.

 ## Table of Contents